ChristienChapman/Windows-10-for-PlayStation-2/README.md

 # Process ID's

+Windows 10 for PlayStation 2 stores programs with process id's.
+You must keep these separate from each other or else there will be conflicts.

-windowsvk                                   0
+Application name     -                      ID windowsvk                                   0

 settings                                    1

 explorer                                    2

 regedit                                     3 and 4

 cmd                                         5

 calc                                        6

 notepad                                     7

 paint                                       8

 windows                                     9732